dart-lang/site-www/src/tools/sdk/index.md

   of the **Dart SDK**.
 </aside>
 {% comment %}
-  IMPORTANT: After each release, update the SDK version number
   IMPORTANT: After each release, EDIT src/_data/pkg-vers.json to update the SDK version number.
   More info: https://github.com/dart-lang/site-www/wiki/Updating-to-new-SDK-releases